letsencrypt/website/content/en/post/2019-11-20-how-le-runs-ct-logs.md

 Here are some ways we may be able to improve the efficiency of our system in the future:

 * Trillian stores a copy of each certificate chain, including many duplicate copies of the same intermediate certificates.
 Being able to de-duplicate these in Trillian would significantly reduce storage costs.
 We’re planning to look into whether this is possible and reasonable.
-* See if we can successfully use a cheaper form of storage than IO1 block storage and provisioned IOPs.
+* See if we can successfully use a cheaper form of storage than IO1 block storage and provisioned IOPS.
 * See if we can reduce the Kubernetes worker EC2 instance size or use fewer EC2 instances.

 # Support Let’s Encrypt